UnlockGPU/UnlockGPU/index.md

 Without meaningful, transparent, and ongoing action, developers won't invest their time, contribute code, or build on AMD's platform.
 This credibility gap is the true bottleneck to AMD's success in AI and high-performance computing.

 ## Our Unique Approach: Shareholder Activism for Open Source

+> "This is not a petition.
+This is a lever."

 This isn't a petition.
 It's a resolution—real power, real leverage.
 Unlike typical open source advocacy, our campaign uses investor rights to require AMD's Board to address credibility and accountability at the highest level.